 Unfortunately, today, the church is in poor condition, due to the numerous water infiltrations from the roof.
 The majestic pipe organ is in complete abandon and the stuccos and frescoes on the roof are falling, along with some parts of the internal and external cornices.

-There is, however, hope.
+However, there is hope.
 The Church of the Holy Spirit, owned by the Archconfraternity of the Holy Spirit, is undergoing restoration supported by the Municipality of Syracuse.
 Funds are not enough for a complete restoration, but the church will be consolidated for the most part.

 HOW TO GET THERE